peter115342/FEI_jetracer/fei-jetracer-docs/docs/movement-control/movement_control.md

 After successful operation, an interface appears displaying the control mapping, and you can control the robot movement by pressing the keyboard.

-## Step5: Connect the Virtual Machine to the Gamepad Control
+## Step 5: Connect the Virtual Machine to the Gamepad Control

 Connect the USB receiver of the gamepad to the host computer, and a box will pop up, select Connect to Virtual Machine -> Ubuntu JetRacer